Dilepton production from moaton quasiparticles

 where the numerator on the right hand side arises from the Jacobian going from a $\delta$-function in $\omega$ to one in $k$.
 This factor would produce a van-Hove singularity, as arises for dilepton production from plasminos in the hard thermal loop approximation \cite{Braaten:1990wp}.
 For moatons near threshold, however,

 vanishes as $\delta \vec{k} \rightarrow 0$, and there is no van Hove singularity.
 Consequently the dilepton rate turns on smoothly at threshold.
+Preliminary numerical computations of Eq.~\eqref{eq:dilepton-production} at $\vec p \neq 0$ indicate that the threshold behavior with contributions from time-like moatons remains qualitatively similar.
+We will report on these investigations in a future publication.

-The left panel of Fig. (\ref{fig:dispersionAndDilepton}) illustrates three dispersion relations: normal, a shallow moat, and a deep moat; the right panel of Fig. (\ref{fig:dispersionAndDilepton}) illustrates their corresponding dilepton production rates.
-While these curves have similar shapes near threshold, moatons significantly enhance dilepton production relative to normal pions.
-Within our studied parameter range, neither the value of $k_M^2$ nor the difference $E(|p|=0) - E(|p|=k_M)$ significantly alters the dilepton enhancement.
-Consequently, this enhancement should not depend on a quantitative determination of the moat regime from phenomenological models or the FRG.
+The left panel of Fig. (\ref{fig:dispersionAndDilepton}) illustrates three dispersion relations: normal, a shallow moat, and a deep moat; the right panel illustrates their corresponding dilepton production rates.
+These curves have qualitatively similar shapes, but the dilepton rate is {\it significantly} enhanced for moatons, regardless of the moat depth.
+The moaton threshold occurs at a nonzero spatial momentum $k_M$ with phase space $\sim k_M^2 dk$, whereas the normal pion threshold is at $k=0$.

-Importantly, the value of $m_{\rm eff}$ depends {\it strongly} upon $T$ and $\mu$.
-This variation can only be computed in an effective model, such as the FRG.\\
+The detailed contribution of moatons to dilepton production is dependent upon effective models.
+Nevertheless, surely $m_{\rm eff}$ is of order $m_\pi$.
+Thus moaton production should appear as an excess starting at energies $\sim 2 m_\pi$, above the usual contributions from a broadened $\rho_\mu$-meson \cite{Rapp:1999ej,Rapp:2000zd, Rapp:2016xzw}.
+This should be a distinctive experimental signature.
+We note that there is also dilepton production near second-order transitions, which generates an excess starting from zero energy ~\cite{Nishimura:2022mku,Nishimura:2023oqn,Nishimura:2024kvz}.
+This is kinematically distinct; also, for the reasons discussed above, that from moatons is enhanced over such contributions.\\